Best Gear Picks for Liveaboard Cruising, Part 1 - 2023 Edition

 Is not limited to sailing applications or our boat

-Note: we didnt get any freebies or paid endorsements for this post series.
-We're sharing based on our personal experience, so if you are inclined to purchase any of these items, we'd like to hear how they work for you.
+Note: we did not receive any freebies or paid endorsements at the time of this post series.
+We're sharing these recommendations based solely on our personal experience, so if you are inclined to purchase any of these items, we'd love to hear how they work for you.
 Also, if you have gear suggestions to add to this list, please comment below!

 1. Honda EU2200i Companion with Bluetooth - while there are cheaper generators out there, we are big fans of the small but mighty Honda EU2200i.
 With a little TLC, these generators have proven they are worth their salt and can hold up to years of daily use and abuse, powering watermakers, recharging batteries on a cloudy day, or even running a 16k BTU air conditioner (with soft start).
 That's pretty stinking awesome.